junwzhou/SCNN/README.md

 The code of Secure Convolutional Neural Network Inference Based on Ciphtertext Conversion

 # run
-The code can be run through the software codeblock.
+The code can be run through the software codeblocks under unix.